Zé Pilintra

-Zé Pilintra is a phalanx of entities of light originating from the syncretic belief called Catimbó, which arose in the Northeast of Brazil.
+Zé Pilintra is a boss of one phalanx of entities of light (group of evolved spirits considered entities that return incorporated/irradiated in mediums to help others) originating from the syncretic belief called Catimbó, which arose in the Northeast of Brazil.
 Zé Pilintra is also commonly "incorporated" in Umbanda temples, with his cult spread throughout Brazil.
 In this religion, it can be considered part of the line of work of right or left (each one with its own characteristics).

 Zé Pilintra is one of the most important entities in Afro-Brazilian cults, especially among Umbandistas.
 It is considered the patron spirit of bars, gambling venues and gutters, although not aligned with entities of a negative nature, it can be considered a kind of archetypal transcription of the "rascal" that make transitions between both worlds.

 According to tradition, he was born in the state of Pernambuco in his human form.

 Origins

 In Umbanda, Zé Pilintra is widely believed to be an Exu.

 In Catimbó, Zé Pilintra is seen as a wandering human spirit leading a phalanx of malandros.